alessoh/Multidiscipline/README.md

 ## Introduction

-This AI-powered storybook generator leverages multiple AI agents to create a complete, illustrated storybook about space ships.
+This AI-powered book generator leverages multiple AI agents to create a complete, illustrated book about space ships.
 The system handles everything from outlining and writing to editing, image generation, and final PDF creation.

 ## Features